-This tuna pate recipe is a favourite for giving me flashbacks to crystal clear water, sunshine and terracotta coloured roofs!
+This tuna pate recipe is a favourite for giving me flashbacks to crystal clear water, sunshine and terracotta-coloured roofs!

-We all know that our senses are strongly linked to our memory – we have all had that moment when walking through a shopping centre and a whiff of someone’s cologne gives you an instant flashback to that pubescent ex-boyfriend and sausage sizzles makes me think of Saturday mornings following Dad around Bunnings.
+We all know that our senses are strongly linked to our memory – we have all had that moment when walking through a shopping centre and a whiff of someone’s cologne gives you an instant flashback to that pubescent ex-boyfriend and sausage sizzles make me think of Saturday mornings following Dad around Bunnings.

-Occasionally though, there is a moment we want to remember, relive in what ever small way possible!
+Occasionally though, there is a moment we want to remember, relive in whatever small way possible!

 - 400g tin of tuna in the brine or oil – $5.25